TinaHeiligers/senior-enrichment/README.md

       from campus to the campus id, then to adding the student
   - DONE * can create a student

-  TODO * can edit a campus's info: PUT to '/campuses/:campusId' - campus info such as name TODO * can edit a student's info, including the campus that student is assigned to DONE * can delete a student
+  DONE * can edit a campus's info: PUT to '/campuses/:campusId' - campus info such as name TODO * can edit a student's info, including the campus that student is assigned to DONE * can delete a student
   DONE * can delete a campus